-Billions in aid package to repay honorary debt for gas extraction
+Billions in aid package to repay gas extraction debt of honour

 Debt of honor

-The Netherlands owes Groningen a debt of honor, according to the parliamentary inquiry committee into gas extraction in Groningen.
-Not only were the interests of the residents of Groningen ignored for years, but the system then failed to resolve the consequences of gas extraction and earthquakes.
-The consequences for people, homes, communities, and the region are disastrous.
+The Netherlands owes Groningen a debt of honor, according to the parliamentary inquiry committee on gas extraction in Groningen.
+Not only were the interests of Groningen’s residents ignored for years, but the system subsequently failed to address the consequences of gas extraction and the resulting earthquakes.
+The consequences for people, homes, communities, and the region have been disastrous.

-Solving the problems in Groningen starts with damage repair and safety.
-It must be milder, easier, and more humane.
-But we also need to work on perspective.
-This is inextricably linked to investments in the future of Groningen.
-In people, homes, and communities, in villages and neighborhoods, and in health, work, and children.
+Solving Groningen’s problems starts with damage repair and safety.
+The approach must be more lenient, simpler, and more humane.
+But we must also work on creating a sense of hope for the future.
+This is inextricably linked to investments in Groningen’s future—in people, homes, and communities; in villages and neighborhoods; and in health, employment, and children.
 So that current and future generations can live, work, and age healthily in Groningen.

 Comprehensive package